 General & Emergency Surgery Compensation Claims

 Surgery is often a daunting prospect.
-In many cases you are literally putting your life into someone else’s hands.
+In many cases you are putting your life into someone else’s hands.
 Most patients that undergo surgery, receive fantastic care and a positive outcome.
 Sadly, however, this is not always the case.
-If you have experienced a surgical mistake, which has left you facing further medical complications, you may be entitled to claim compensation.
+If you have experienced a surgical mistake – which has left you facing further medical complications, you may be entitled to claim compensation.

 What is classed as surgical negligence?

 Mistakes can be made by a surgeon or medical professional, during surgery, which leave the patient with further health issues or injuries.
-TRUE Solicitors can help you make a negligence claim if, amongst other things, the surgeon:
+TRUE Solicitors can help you make a general & emergency surgery compensation claim if, amongst other things, the surgeon: